arielkapur/arielkapur.github.io/README.md

 # 2/09/26
 ## Psychological refresh on projects current
-### Solar system map sort of ditched for now - not a super interested idea outside of a basic physical web simulation.
+### Solar system map sort of ditched for now - not a super interesting idea outside of a basic physical web simulation.
 As far as interactivity goes a game would be much more engaging.

 ### The Agent has destroyed my original web design because I did not properly review pull requests.